VedangW/GroundMotionClassifier/README.md

 The code is written in Python 2.7.12+, but any version of Python 2 would work.

-You would also need the following downloaded in your system:
+You would also need the following installed in your system:
 - Scipy
 - Numpy
 - Matplotlib
 - Scikit-Learn
+- Peakutils

 ## Running the code: